phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

-The type has a simple constructor function and methods to calculate the start and end addresses of the represented region.
+The type has a simple constructor function named `new` and methods to calculate the start and end addresses of the represented region.
+We make the `new` function a [const function], which will be required later when constructing a static linked list allocator.
+Note that any use of mutable references in const functions (including setting the `next` field to `None`) is still unstable.
+In order to get it to compile, we need to add **`#![feature(const_fn)]`** to the beginning of our `lib.rs`.

 With the `ListNode` struct as building block, we can now create the `LinkedListAllocator` struct: